tomjoht/tomjoht.github.io/_posts/2015/2015-11-17-upcoming-write-the-docs-meeting.md

 categories:
 - general
 keywords:
 summary: "Write the Docs has a meetup in downtown San Francisco on Dec.
 17 with the topic of creating documentation for startups.
-The meetup is a panel discussion that I helped organize."
+The meetup is a panel discussion with four panelists with a lot of experience creating documentation at startup companies.
+You can ask questions ahead of time, or come prepared to ask them at the meeting."
 published: true
 thumb: wtdpaneliststhumb.png
 ---